Rabbi Erin Mason

 Larry and his wife, Rabbi Mara Nathan, live in San Antonio with their children, Isaac, Solly and Miriam.

 Linda Matthews is the Business Manager at Greene Family Camp.
 Linda joined Greene in 2017 and is based out of camp through out the year.
 She serves as registrar for summer and year-round programs , handles camp accounts, and financial administration.
 Linda has worked in both education and finance and worked at a local accounting firm for several years before joining Greene.
 Linda holds a business degree from the University of Louisiana.

 While not a camp, Linda enjoys time with her family and traveling around Texas trying new BBQ restaurants (she completed the Texas Monthly TOP 50 BBQ challenge).
 She loves her time at camp and enjoys being part of Greene Family Camp!

-Assistant Director - Marketing and Communications
+Assistant Director - Family Retreats and Staff Engagement

 Executive Chef and Rentals Business Manager